vitaly-guzun/homelab/README.md

 Direct Tailscale Ingress and the private custom-domain routes served by the shared Traefik gateway are independent access paths.
 Removing one does not remove the other.
-Linkding additionally has a work-computer route through Cloudflare Tunnel; Cloudflare Access must protect that hostname.
+Linkding additionally has a work-computer route through Cloudflare Tunnel; Cloudflare Access must protect that hostname before its DNS route is published.
+No inbound router port or Tailscale Funnel is required.

 ## Storage and backups